 This red Lentil borsht takes traditional borsht to a whole new level.
 Its hearty, satisfying, vegan, and provides lots of plant-based protein.
 In other words, it could be a meal in itself.

 Personally, I prefer to use the yellow golden beets as opposed to red beets in this recipe (but you could use either) Yellow beets have a milder taste and are a little kinder to my stomach.
-Red beets can be extremely cleansing which is a good thing if you don't have a sensitive stomach, but I do.
+Red beets can be extremely cleansing which is a good thing if you don't have a sensitive stomach- but I do.

-The origins of Borsht is credited to Russia, Ukraine and Poland where it is a staple and a very popular dish.
+The origins of borsht is credited to Russia, Ukraine and Poland where it is a staple and a very popular dish.
 It is customarily made with chopped beetroot, cabbage, and a sour flavoring such as lemon juice, vinegar, or sour salt.
 There are as many variations of this type of soup as there are cooks.
-My paternal grandmother brought (link) her borsht recipe with her from Russia when she immigrated to the United States in 1906 at age 16.
+My paternal grandmother brought (link) her borsht recipe with her from Russia when she immigrated to the United States (alone) in 1906 at the age 16.

 I had some big beautiful yellow beets in the refrigerator, so I thought I would make my yellow beet borsht.
 However, I wanted something a little heartier and something with some protein.
 I decided to use my yellow beets, some cabbage, carrots, onion, turmeric, red lentils and my old stand-by - chunky salsa to make this delicious red lentil borsht!